 Tides can cut off your access points, trapping you between rocks and incoming waves.
 Always carry -- and know how to use -- a tide table, topographic map, and a watch whenever hiking along the redwood coast!
 Several points along the coast are only passable at lower tides.
 Know when the tides will occur and plan your hike according.
 Strong winds or storms can significantly elevate tides and create hazardous conditions.
 Be attentive to your surroundings and never underestimate the power of the Pacific Ocean.

+Rare Footage.
 This was filmed one morning when the National Weather Service had issued a sneaker wave warning for our coast.
 This sneaker wave was filmed on Freshwater beach in front of the Kuchel Visitor Center.
-Ten minutes before this event occurred, the ranger filming the beach had to warn people not to sit on the large log that is then hit by the wave.
+The ranger was filming for 60-minutes prior to this wave.
+Ten minutes before this event occurred, the ranger filming had to warn visitors not to sit on the large log that was then filmed being hit by the wave.

 Tsunamis are giant waves caused by earthquakes or volcanic eruptions under the sea.
 This section of the California coast is the most tsunami-prone in the continential United States.